louissobel/ppmf/README.md

 `requirements.txt` has the python requirements (`slimit` and `jinja2`)

-`package.json` _in the top level_ contains the node.js executable list
+`package.json` _in the top level_ contains the node.js packages whose executables are required.

-`bin/check_deps` will check that all requirements are satisfied
+`bin/check_deps` will check that all requirements are satisfied.

 ### Comparing Website to the code in this repo